dask/dask-blog/_posts/2019-06-25-single-gpu-cupy-benchmarks.md

 Future Work
 -----------

-For better understanding of the speedups (or slowdowns) seen in this post, we definitely need a careful analysis of what happens in those cases.
+For better understanding of the scalability, it's interesting to generate benchmarks for various other sizes.
+In case this passed unnoticed, there was no benchmark with Dask, and this is definitely something that needs to be done as well!

 It's also important to have standard benchmarks, the benchmark suite should be improved, made more general-purpose and be properly documented as well.